 Copyright © 2026

-Soon the leaves will come out on all the trees lining the shoreline, and our daily "look out" every morning from inside will be lost.
-We have learned to stay away from them during nesting season as much as possible, especially in the mornings.
+Note: ADD DATES.
 Right now, it seems the Wood Ducks have quasi-disappeared.
-Their behavior changes greatly when the female transitions from laying her eggs to sitting on eggs.
-Right now, in early April, it seems too early for her to be sitting on them already, hence my concern they don't show up a few days in a row.
-Although that might have happen every year but we weren't notating it.
-They only lay 1-2 eggs a day and their average clutch is 7-15 eggs.
+But their behavior changes radically when the female transitions from laying her eggs to sitting on eggs.
+This is also the same for Mallards, probably all ducks.
+Right now, in early April, it seems too early for her to be sitting on them already, hence the concern when they don't show up a few days in a row, while it's still easy to observe them.
+Although that might have happen every year and we never noticed.

 Two factors that may be causing me to be worry over nothing are these, while we try to see what's going on out there all morning, we don't.
 And after the initial nesting choice is complete, the Wood Duck begins to go inside much quicker, and the male leaves more quickly too.